-I talked with Mary and didn’t see a problem, but our conversation made her defensive and she was horrified that her co-workers were discussing her.
-I decided to review her work, and that’s when I discovered problems.
-Mary was regularly making minor errors, and in her position, we can’t afford that.
-I asked another employee to check Mary’s work, which has led to rumors and drama.
+I talked with Mary and didn’t see a problem but our conversation made her defensive.
+She felt horrified that her co-workers were discussing her.
+I decided to review her work and that’s when I discovered problems.
+Mary began to regularly make minor errors, and in her position, we can’t afford that.
+I asked another employee to check Mary’s work, which led to rumors and drama.

 What should I be doing?